Annual Budget Drive

 - selling booklets, note cards, and photos during Coffee Hour; proceeds help offset the costs of future publications

-Interested church members and friends are welcome to join the History Committee as it plans for the 300th anniversary of the gathering of the congregation in 2020.
+Interested church members and friends are welcome to join the History Committee as it coordinates with the 300th Anniversary Task Force to plan for the celebration of the gathering of the congregation in 2020.

 Contact: Janet Downing Taylor